 What Is Bi-Weekly Payroll?

 Bi-weekly payroll refers to the process of paying employees every two weeks, typically resulting in 26 pay periods per year.
+A common practice is to pay employees every other Friday, creating a consistency to the pay schedule that makes it easy for employees to budget around.

 According to the Department of Labor, the three most common industries which use bi-weekly pay are information services and technology, leisure and hospitality and education and health services.